 How to Transfer Dual Enrollment Credits to College

-One crucial point to keep in mind is that, even if each state sets a standard for public schools’ general education curriculum, some states do not require public schools to accept dual enrollment credits.
-Otherwise, it’s not uncommon for public colleges to approve of credits that were earned at a different school in the same state.
-Private schools are trickier, as they are able to choose for themselves whether or not to accept credits and how they apply to your transcript.
+Each state may set standards for public schools’ general education curriculum.
+However, some states do not require public schools to accept dual enrollment credits.
+Public colleges often approve credits earned at another school in the same state.
+Private schools are more selective, deciding independently whether to accept credits and how to apply them to your transcript.

 Your high school counselor or dual enrollment advisor at your college can help you understand which credits can be put toward your major or general education requirements.
-A good way to start is to get your transcript from the college at which you took dual enrollment courses and then send it to your future university.
-Keep in mind that you may need to pay a transcript fee in order to get an official record that other schools will accept.
-Additionally, it is important to consult both your current and future schools’ registrar offices to figure out whether you need to request and submit a physical copy or if it may be delivered electronically.
+Start by getting your transcript from the college where you took dual enrollment courses and sending it to your future university.

-Ultimately, your university will determine how many credits will transfer as well as whether they will count toward your major or general education requirements.
-And especially if you’re attending a college out of the state you took your dual enrollment courses in, you should be aware that not all credits will transfer equally.
+Ultimately, your university will determine how many credits will transfer and whether they will count toward your major or general education requirements.
+If you’re attending a college out of state, not all credits may transfer equally.

 Do Dual Enrollment Credits Transfer Out Of State